Connect the Dots Green Schools Challenge

 Teachers are encouraged to use project data and goals as part of STEM-related curriculum.
 See the Resources section below for more project ideas and curriculum content.

-Participating schools are celebrated at an awards ceremony in around Earth Day.
-To be considered for an award at the ceremony, projects must complete a brief report on their project by March 31, 2019.
+Participating schools are celebrated at an awards ceremony around Earth Day.
+To be considered for an award at the ceremony, projects must complete a brief report on their project by March 31, 2020.
 Download the submission guidelines and judging criteria for more information.

-Students and teachers from The Steward School in Richmond, Virginia, pose with a Connect the Dots Award celebrating their project’s excellence in data measurement and verification.
+Students and teachers from The Steward School in Richmond, Virginia, pose with a Connect the Dots Award celebrating their project’s excellence in data measurement and verification in 2018.

 Volunteer mentors with green building expertise are paired with schools to support the development and implementation of creative sustainability solutions for the building or campus.
 Mentors will